 The past few days have been weighing heavy on me.
 It may be for you as well.
-The pandemic followed by the unfair treatment of George Floyd has caused a surge of emotions across our country.
+The pandemic and injustice acts have caused a surge of emotions across our country.
 One of anger and outrage.
 Of sadness and pain.
 With a longing for needs to be met.
 Universal human needs like fairness and justice.

 As we seek to understand the emotions that drive human behaviors, let’s start with ourselves first.
 By doing the inner work – to develop the awareness of our own feelings and needs, we are open to listen deeply and respond in a compassionate way.
 One that nourishes connection instead of conflict.
 As leaders in our home, at work, and in our community, we can seek to lead with empathy and compassion.